 [adjective + adjective] mana xinnoo bifa maqariisaa nqaba

 We're not done yet!
 The following is a list of more adjectives for you, often used when referring to weather conditions.
 I think it would be wise to memorize them.

 Now we finally reach the most exciting part, the practice of the daily expressions used in almost every conversation.
 I recommend memorizing these phrases, because you will need them for sure.

 I hope you enjoyed this lesson about adjectives in Oromo.
-If you have any question about this lesson please contact me here.
+Please check out our main menu here for more lessons: homepage.
 The next lesson is below.